lammps/lammps/doc/src/fix_propel_self.rst

 Adds a force of a constant magnitude to each atom in the group.
 The nature in which the force is added depends on the mode.

-For mode = velocity, the active force acts along the velocity vector of each atom.
+For *mode* = *velocity*, the active force acts along the velocity vector of each atom.
 This can be interpreted as a velocity-dependent friction, such as proposed by :ref:`(Erdmann) <Erdmann>`.

-For mode = quaternion the force is along the axis obtained by rotating the x-axis along the atom's quaternion.
+For *mode* = *quaternion* the force is applied along the axis obtained by rotating the x-axis along the atom's quaternion.
 In other words, the force is along the x-axis in the atom's body frame.
 This mode requires all atoms in the group to have a quaternion, so atom\_style should either be ellipsoid or body.
-In combination with Langevin thermostat for translation and rotation in the overdamped regime, the quaternion mode corresponds to the active Brownian particle model introduced by :ref:`(Henkes) <Henkes>`, :ref:`(Bialke) <Bialke>` and :ref:`(Fily) <Fily>`.
+In combination with Langevin thermostat for translation and rotation in the overdamped regime, the quaternion mode corresponds to the active Brownian particle model introduced by :ref:`(Henkes) <Henkes>`, :ref:`(Bialke) <Bialke>` and :ref:`(Fily)
+<Fily>`.

 By default, this fix is applied to all atoms in the group.
 You can override this behavior by specifying the atom types the fix should work on through the *types* keyword.

 ----------